bjornmeansbear/lectureScripts/ClimateDesigners.md

 [s004 FreshPress?]

-During the spring of 2019 got in touch with Eric Benson.
+In June 2019 got in touch with Eric Benson.
 Eric has a paper making farm and lab at the University of Illinois at Urbana-Champaign.
 The project is called "Fresh Press" -- he grows native prairie grasses, and uses them (mixed with other local agricultural waste) to make paper.
-I wanted to find out more about his paper for some projects, in particular I thought his paper might be useful for a carbon sequestering book idea …
+I had spent most of june listening to podcasts about regenerative agriculture and sequestering carbon dioxide in soil while re-mortaring my house's roofline.
+Eric's practice of using prairie grass as a paper material seemed like the perfect place for a design practice and prarie soil sequestration to intersect.
+I thought his paper might be useful for a carbon sequestering book idea … and so we got to talking.

 [S005 drawdown SSS book sketch]

-I brought up in our conversation how I might find or make ink that could direct air capture carbon over time.
-Well, Eric didn't have any ideas for me there, but he thought that maybe we could talk to Marc O'Brien.
+In addition to how prairie grass builds carbon in soil over time, and I thought that was an important part of his paper, I asked Eric if he knew how I might find or make ink that could direct air capture carbon over time.

+Eric didn't have any ideas for me there, but he thought that maybe we could talk to Marc O'Brien.
 Marc was working in the bay area designing for some carbon capture start ups and looping him in might lead somewhere.

 [S006 Marc?]